TomBugnon/deNEST/README.md

   - Tutorials and proper documentation
   - Improve test suite

-# deNEST: Network Simulator for NEST
+# deNEST: A declarative frontend for NEST

 deNEST is a python library for specifying networks and running simulations using